katereverie/Battleship/README.md

 The **Battleship** project is a console-based implementation of the classic naval strategy game.
 This application allows two players to engage in a strategic battle to sink each other's ships on a 10x10 grid.
 Players can either play against each other or compete against a computer opponent.
 The game incorporates features such as ship placement, turn-based shooting, and game outcome detection.

-### Use Cases

-The Battleship game can be used to:
-- Play a strategic naval game against a human opponent or computer.
-- Place and manage ships on a grid with rules for valid placement.
-- Take turns shooting at the opponent’s grid and track hits and misses.
-- Determine and announce the winner once all ships of an opponent are sunk.

-### Problems Solved

-This project provides an interactive, fun way to practice object-oriented design and game logic.
-It simplifies the traditional Battleship game into a console application, allowing users to focus on game mechanics and user interaction.
-It also serves as a solid foundation for adding more advanced features and improving user interfaces in future versions.

 ## Technology Stack

 ### Programming Languages